In August 2017 I wrote a comprehensive post on the benefits of educational blogging for The Edublogger.

-Last year I presented at ISTE in San Diego with my Los Angeles blogging buddy, Linda Yollis.
+In 2012 I presented at ISTE in San Diego with my Los Angeles blogging buddy, Linda Yollis.
 Our classes have been collaborating through blogging for many years.
 We put this short video together with snapshots of our students talking about what they get out of blogging.

 In the ten years that I’ve been teaching I haven’t come across a program that provides as many benefits to students as a well-run classroom blogging program.

 Blogging is a fantastic starting point for introducing technology and collaboration into your classroom.